amberframework/docs/getting-started/README.md

 On OS X any of the databases can be installed with `brew install [database]`
 {% endhint %}

+{% hint style="info" %}
+Docker users can opt to use a database container to develop with as well.
+By default, a new Amber application generates a `docker-compose.yml` that can be used for this purpose.
+{% endhint %}

 ## 2. Generate a new Amber application

 With all dependencies successfully installed, we can generate a new application with `amber new`